 Shore, Clapper and Thompson were selected for a team that played a combined Canadiens-Maroons team in the Howie Morenz Memorial Game at the Montreal Forum in 1937.
 Shore, Clapper, Brimsek and Bauer were selected for a team that played the Canadiens in the Babe Siebert Memorial Game in Montreal in 1939.
 Brimsek, and the entire Kraut Line of Dumart, Schmidt and Bauer were selected for the 1st official NHL All-Star Game in 1947, a team of NHL All-Stars that opposed the defending Champion Leafs.

 Esposito, Cashman and Awrey were chosen for the Team Canada that opposed the Soviet Union in the 1972 "Summit Series."
-(Orr was injured, and Cheevers couldn't play because it was only open to NHL players, and he'd jumped to the WHA.)
+Cheevers couldn't play because it was only open to NHL players, and he'd jumped to the WHA.
+And Orr couldn't play due to injury.
+If he'd been available, the series wouldn't have been decided in the last 34 seconds of the last game.
 And Jim Craig, Dave Silk and Dave Christian went from the 1980 U.S. Olympic team to the Bruins.

 Stewart F. Richardson and Richard J. LeBlanc also covered the Bruins' early days in their biography Dit: Dit Clapper and the Rise of the Boston Bruins.
-Last year, Bobby Orr published a memoir, Orr: My Story.
-What it lacks in originality of title, it makes up for and then some in honesty, admiration for his family and his teammates, and reverence for the game that took him from a id in a small town in Northern Ontario to a legend in 2 countries.
+Bobby Orr recently published a memoir, Orr: My Story.
+What it lacks in originality of title, it makes up for and then some in honesty, admiration for his family and his teammates, and reverence for the game that took him from a kid in a small town in Northern Ontario to a legend in 2 countries.

 Clark Booth, the lead sportscaster for the local ABC affiliate, WCVB-Channel 5, and Steve Babineau wrote The Boston Bruins: Celebrating 75 Years in 1998.
 The most recent Cup win is chronicled in Full 60 to History: The Inside Story of the 2011 Stanley Cup Champion Boston Bruins, by John Bishop and Eric Tosi.

 The NHL, as part of its "Original Six" series, produced a DVD, History of the Boston Bruins.
 The Globe staff put together, and sat for interviews for, Boston's Greatest Sports Stories: Behind the Headlines.
 I have this DVD, and it's fantastic, even if you don't like the teams involved.
-It has Ryan, Dan Shaughnessy, Leigh Montville, Bud Collins, Jackie MacMullan and others telling it like it was aboutthe B's, the C's, the Sox, the Pats, and other local sports moments, ranging from the joyous (the 2004 Sox triumph had just happened when it was made) to the sorrowful (the deaths of Len Bias and Reggie Lewis), from the sublime (the steals of Havlicek, Bird and Gerald Henderson, and the great moments of Orr, Carl Yastrzemski and the young Tom Brady) to the ridiculous (Rosie Ruiz, that blackout at the old Garden during the 1988 Stanley Cup Finals).
+It has Bob Ryan, Dan Shaughnessy, Leigh Montville, Jackie MacMullan, the late Bud Collins, and others telling it like it was about the B's, the C's, the Sox, the Pats, and other local sports moments, ranging from the joyous (the 2004 Sox triumph had just happened when it was made) to the sorrowful (the deaths of Len Bias and Reggie Lewis); from the sublime (the steals of Havlicek, Bird and Gerald Henderson, and the great moments of Orr, Carl Yastrzemski and the young Tom Brady) to the ridiculous (Rosie Ruiz, that blackout at the old Garden during the 1988 Stanley Cup Finals).

 During the Game.
 A November 19, 2014 article on The Hockey News' website ranked the NHL teams' fan bases, and listed the Bruins' fans at 12th -- 6th among U.S. teams.
 That's not in all of North American major league sports, that's in the NHL.
 That is ridiculously low.
 The author writes, "Bruin fans are like Pens (Pittsburgh Penguins) fans.
 Recent success masks fairweather tendencies."
 That's ridiculous: The Bruins have always been well-supported, even when they've been horrible.

-I only saw one sporting event at the old Garden; and, to date, have only seen one at the new Garden.
+I only saw 1 sporting event at the old Garden; and, to date, have only seen 1 at the new Garden.
 Both were hockey games, Devils vs. Bruins.
 The one at the old Garden was rough, and I probably came closer to getting hurt by opposing fans than I have ever come -- including at Fenway, Foxboro, Shea Stadium and Philadelphia Flyers games.
-The visit to the new Garden was much calmer, although that could be due to the Bruins then being terrible.
+The visit to the new Garden was much calmer, although that could be due to the Bruins then being terrible, which they are not anymore.

 With a season's glory depending very little on the result of this game, the locals may not be inclined to compromise their safety, or yours.
 If a fan near you wants to engage in civil discussion, by all means, engage back.
 If not, get a feel for those around you, to see if they're going to be okay, before you start talking to any of them.
 Most likely, if you behave yourself, so will they.
 If you simply support your team, and lay off theirs, you should be all right.